terra-campaigns/arrival/npcs/Joorn.md

 deceased: false
 tags: current

-name: Sumayl Al-Haddad
+name: Joorn Al-Haddad
 ---
-# Sumayl Al-Haddad
+# Joorn Al-Haddad
 ***Mercian cultist (non-believer)***

 - **Tag**: Cultural outsider - AotLE 187: He **despises the Mercian culture.** They have great difficulty cooperating with it in ways necessary for a peaceful life, and act to undermine its customs and institutions whenever possible.